bz010/ECE284_Project/README.md

 ## How to run

-- The Jupiter Notebook can be run either using Google Colab or running locally using `pip install -r requirements.txt`
+- The Jupiter Notebook can be run either using Google Colab or running locally after setting up environment using `pip install -r requirements.txt`